 What is the best way to keep your colon in optimal health?
 You are certainly not alone if you're wondering where to begin when it comes to your colon health.
 Adequate exercise, good nutrition, and preventive health assessments are some of the ways to maintain your health as you get older.
-Colorectal cancer is among the most commonly diagnosed yet preventable cancers due to the tests that are available for detecting this health concern.
+Colorectal cancer is the third most commonly diagnosed cancer, despite being preventable due to the tests that are available for detecting this health concern.
 Learning about your colon health could be as simple as requesting a consultation at a GI Alliance location near you.
 Our board-certified gastrointestinal (GI) specialists can help guide you down the path toward a healthier future.

 Why are colorectal cancer tests essential?

 According to the American Cancer Society, colorectal cancer impacts the lives of nearly 4% of women and men in the U.S., which represents around 1 out of every 25 people.
 However, colon and rectal cancer can be avoided if it is found in the initial stages.

 In the majority of cases, colon cancers arise as a growth (cluster of cells) on the inner wall of the colon (large intestine) or rectum.
 These growths are referred to as polyps.
 It is rare to have symptoms when polyps are present, meaning that a colon cancer screening is essential for diagnosing them.
 When you schedule regular screenings, you’re safeguarding your GI and overall health by getting any growths removed before they become cancerous.
 It is also important, however, to obtain a colon cancer screening if you’ve experienced one or more of the following: